 There is nothing to fear when it comes to the actual examination, as the organising staff tries to make the atmosphere as relaxed and easy-going as possible, which is the standard procedure for international examinations.
+Of course you will experience some exam stress before your test, but the most important thing is how to deal with exam stress.
 Your local IELTS centre will send you information well in advance about the location, date and hour of the examination, along with some general rules of conduct.
 I was only allowed to take inside the exam room my identity card, some pens and pencils and a bottle of water.
 Read some tips for the day of the IELTS exam.

 My exam took place at a hotel in Bucharest, in their big conference room.
 We were asked to arrive at 8 AM, and we waited in alphabetical order to enter the examination room.
 The organisers took photos of us on the spot that were added to our language certificate.
 At 10 o’clock, everybody was ready to start the exam.

 The first day of the examination, I took the listening, reading and writing sections of the exam.
 I was a bit stressed at the listening exam because I knew each audio was only played once and we did not have headphones.
 I only used headphones when I practiced at home, so I was not accustomed to hearing the audio samples in the room.
 However, the dialogues were accessible and I even took some short notes, after which I completed the questions, which I found fairly simple.

 Instructions for the reading section are clear and easy to follow.
 I had some passages from an article about the demographics of a city, with questions requiring short answers, multiple choices or sentence completion.
 I tried to write as many answers as possible directly on the answer sheet and less on the draft because I did not want to run out of time.